Gender inequality: Psychology

 Prenatal hormone exposure influences the extent to which a person exhibits typical masculine or feminine traits.
 Negligible differences between males and females exist in general intelligence.
-Women are significantly less likely to take risks than men.
+Men have been found to exhibit greater risk taking tendencies than women.
 Men are also more likely than women to be aggressive, a trait influenced by prenatal and possibly current androgen exposure.
 It has been theorized that these differences combined with physical differences are an adaptation representing sexual division of labour.
 A second theory proposes sex differences in intergroup aggression represent adaptations in male aggression to allow for territory, resource and mate acquisition.
 Females are (on average) more empathetic than males, though this does not mean that any given woman is more empathetic than any given man.
 Men have an increased visuospatial and verbal memory over women.
 One study by three psychologists, Daniel Voyer, Susan D. Voyer, and Jean Saint-Aubin examined visuospatial working memory differences in different sexes.
 They found that men outperformed women when tested on the basis of visuospatial working memory tasks.
 These changes are influenced by the male sex hormone testosterone, which increases visuospatial memory in both genders when administered.
 While studies about the increase of these abilities that result from testosterone production differ throughout age groups and genders, one study found that high circulating levels in testosterone in men decreased males visuospatial performance while in females it increased their performance.

 From birth, males and females are socialized differently, and experience different environments throughout their lives.
 Due to societal influence, gender often greatly influences many major characteristics in life; such as personality.
 Males and females are led on different paths due to the influences of gender role expectations and gender role stereotypes often before they are able to choose for themselves.
 For instance, in Western societies, the colour blue and the colour pink are commonly associated with boys and girls respectively (though this was not so before the 20th century).
 Boys are often given toys that are associated with traditional masculine roles, such as machines and trucks.
 Girls are often given toys related to traditional feminine roles, such as dolls, dresses, and dollhouses.
 These influences by parents or other adult figures in the child's life encourage them to fit into these roles.
 This tends to affect personality, career paths, or relationships.
 Throughout life, males and females are seen as two very different species who have very different personalities and should stay on separate paths.

 Researcher Janet Hyde found that, although much research has traditionally focused on the differences between the genders, they are actually more alike than different, which is a position proposed by the gender similarities hypothesis.